edulinq/quizgen/README.md

 #### Docker Compilation

 The QuizGen can compile PDFs using [Docker](https://www.docker.com/) with the `--pdflatex-use-docker` flag.
-The Docker image used for compilation is `quizgen/latex.py`.
-This image includes pdflatex and most [standard LaTeX packages](https://packages.ubuntu.com/jammy/texlive-latex-extra) for generating PDFs.
+The Docker image used for compilation is `quizgen/latex.py` which includes `pdflatex` and most [standard LaTeX packages](https://packages.ubuntu.com/jammy/texlive-latex-extra) for generating PDFs.
-Ensure Docker is running and accessible by the current user to use this feature.
+To use this feature, ensure Docker is running and accessible by the current user (typically via the Docker daemon).
 The basic usage is as follows:
 ```
 python3 -m quizgen.cli.pdf.create <path to JSON file> --pdflatex-use-docker